-3.4.3 Trapping of Control C
+3.4.4 Trapping of Control C

 An optional feature during GULP compilation is to enable trapping of Control C so that the program exits either from optimisation or fitting cycles.
 This allows the user to cleanly exit an iterative process that is going nowhere.
 A second execution of Control C will then stop the program as normal.
-To enable this feature you need to add the -DCTRLC flag to UDEFS in mkgulp.
+To enable this feature you need to add the -DCTRLC flag to DEFS in getmachine, and also uncomment the 2 references to csignal in the Makefile.